shortbloke/node-red-contrib-automation-hat/README.md

 ### Dependency - Automation HAT Python Library

-First you'll need the Python dependencies for Automation HAT, you can install these with our one-line installer (as per instructions at: https://github.com/pimoroni/automation-hat):
+First you'll need the Python dependencies for Automation HAT, you can install these with our one-line installer, [as per these instructions](https://github.com/pimoroni/automation-hat)

 ``` bash
 curl https://get.pimoroni.com/automationhat | bash